 Making Analysis Accessible at Design Time

-Coupling analysis capabilities with your design tools enables the to easily identify and preemptively solve issues during the board layout process.
-And with powerful analysis tools at their disposal, PCB designers can easily optimize their at design time.
+Coupling analysis capabilities with your design tools enable the designer to easily identify and preemptively solve issues during the board layout process.
+And with powerful analysis tools at their disposal, PCB designers can easily optimize their design time.

 Interested to see how an integrated analysis solution can help you to enhance the development of your products?
 Register now for a free trial for today.